hazarpanc/Canada_Used_Cars/README.md

 - **Feature Engineering:**
   New features were engineered to improve model performance.
-  - 'days_since_reference' by calculating the time difference between a reference date and the day the data was scraped.
-This serves as a feature to capture the price trends in the used car market.
+  - 'days_since_reference' was calculated by determining the time difference between a reference date and the day the data was scraped.
+I created this feature for the model to capture the changes in price trends in the used car market.
   - 'car_age' was created by calculating the number of years since the car's model year, including decimals, to provide additional context and improve model performance.
   - The 'transmission' column was transformed into a new binary column 'transmission_manual' indicating whether the transmission is manual or not.
   - The 'province' of the listing was extracted from the 'url' column.